Clinical Genetic Testing

 of a certain disease, such as hemophilia.

-Your genes are like a road map: They hold the blueprint for all of your inherited
+Your genes are like a road map: They hold the blueprint for all your inherited traits,

 But your genes can also tell you whether you're at risk of inheriting a disease, such